blaubaer/golang-training/docs/welcome/source.md

 # What is the `go.mod` file?

-* How it looks like?
+* Waht it looks like?
     ```bash
     module github.com/blaubaer/my-great-project